kristishqau/kristishqau/README.md

   <img src="https://cdn.mos.cms.futurecdn.net/wX86WNfZwLGLqhRapYsX9D-1200-80.gif" alt="Spaceship" width="600" height="300">
 </p>

-Welcome to my GitHub mission control!
+🚀Welcome to my GitHub mission control!
 I'm Kristi Shqau, a Junior Software Developer from Tirana, Albania, navigating the vast universe of coding and technology, while focusing on software development and data science to drive innovation and growth.

+🚀Explore my work in software development and data science.
+Feel free to check out my projects, share your feedback, or reach out for potential collaborations.
+Your insights and suggestions are always welcome!

 ---